For full details, refer to the soju(1) man page. Information about common use-cases is provided here.

 See soju(1) for details on the supported options.

-SASL can be manually configured for soju(1) using BouncerServ; see the
+Additionally, SASL can be manually configured for soju(1) using BouncerServ;

 Note that IRC networks are independent with regards to nickname registration; you must register your nickname manually for every IRC network you use.
 Beware that your nickname may be registered by someone else on a network already, and that nickname registrations may be inconsistent across the networks you use (a nickname may be registered on one network but available on another).